-However, if your company is completing the scope of works, you should describe how the scope of works will be carried out.
+If your company is completing the scope of works, you should describe how the scope of works will be carried out.
 For example, if you are using Lean Software Development methodology you should identify whether you are using Scrum, Extreme Programming or Kanban.

 Given that many software developers follow Lean methodology – build, measure, learn – the project scope is meant to change through iterations.
-I mean, we’re not building a house here, were building software.
+I mean, we’re not building a house here, we’re building software.
 Because developers often create a prototype, get some feedback, change the specs, create version 1 of the software, get more feedback and iterate some more, it is often difficult in the real world to draft the exact specs right away.

-Having the right clauses in place for assignment of IP is critical.
+Having the right clauses in place for the assignment of IP is critical.
 The IP that is being transferred must be properly identified and exactly when it is transferred.
 Ideally, the intellectual property in the source code should be assigned upon the completion of the contract.
 Software developers should be aware that if the client is drafting the contract, savvy technology lawyers will draft the contract so intellectual property passes to the client upon its creation.

 Software development contracts that are prepared by the client, sometimes contain clauses that assign intellectual property, including copyright, upon creation.
-This can be problematic for software developers, as such clauses could mean that developers must hand over the code (and ownership) before final payment is made.
+This can be problematic for software developers, as such clauses could mean that developers must hand over the code (and ownership) before the final payment is made.

-While were on the topic of indemnities, and if the client is drafting the contract, be sure to check that it doesn’t bind the directors to the contract in their personal name.
+While we’re on the topic of indemnities, and if the client is drafting the contract, be sure to check that it doesn’t bind the directors to the contract in their personal name.
 Client-drafted software development contracts often bind the directors personally, by including the director in the definition of “Contractor” or otherwise nominating them as a ‘key person’ in the contract, which holds significant personal responsibilities.
 That is a significant issue that could put you and your personal assets at risk.